 We should try to honor this holy time every day as best as our station in life permits.
 No matter where we are, how much time we have, or what we doing, we should all be able to stop for a “very brief instant” of prayer.
 There are many aids available to help us make the Stations of the Cross whether we are able to do so in a church or at home or even driving in our cars.
-Two excellent resources for making the Stations of the Cross are St. Faustina’s Way of the Cross Audio CD and the booklet (NEED BOOKLET PRODUCT PAGE) of the same title.
+Two excellent resources for making the Stations of the Cross are St. Faustina’s Way of the Cross Audio CD and the booklet Way of the Cross-National Shrine of The Divine Mercy.

 It was the hour of grace for the whole world – mercy triumphed over justice.
 (157)

 All references to Diary: Diary of St. Maria Faustina Kowalska: Divine Mercy in My Soul © 1987 Congregation of Marian Fathers of the Immaculate Conception of the B.V.M, Stockbridge, MA 01263.
 All rights reserved. www.marian.org